-Consul Enterprise features ease the complexity of operating Consul at organizational scale by automating common operator workflows.
-It introduces capabilities for expanding performance scalability, resiliency, and cluster lifecycle.
+Consul Enterprise features address the organizational complexities of collaboration, operations, scale and governance.
+It includes capabilities that improve failure resilience, read scalability, and managing access in accordance with organizational policies.
 It also adds support for application and service architectures across complex network topologies.
 If you have already purchased Consul Enterprise, please see the licensing section below.

 - Automated Backups